IoT Patterns — Managed IoT Data Services

 Problem

-In many cases, business units (also known as Operations Technology) want to consume IoT data without managing the whole of the IoT that needs to be in place.
+In many cases, units (also known as Operations Technology) want to consume IoT data without managing the whole of the IoT that needs to be in place.
 As such, these units reach out to internal or external service providers to get support on parts of the underlying IoT infrastructure.
 We refer to those supporting parties as Service Providers that operate in the Information Technology domain, and the business units as Service Consumers that operate in the Operations Technology domain.

 The OT domain can have different IoT skillset levels (defined as “fluency”), hence they can be requesting to hand more or less responsibility over to the service provider.
 The more fluent the OT domain is, the less responsibility they are willing to hand over to the IT domain and vice versa.